Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 10.

-Denial of Civil Rights: Confederate Democrats actively opposed civil rights legislation that
+Denial of Civil Rights: Democrats actively opposed civil rights

-sought to protect the rights and freedoms of African Americans, impeding progress toward equality and
+legislation that sought to protect the rights and freedoms of African Americans, impeding progress toward

 It is important to note that while the term "Confederate Democrats" specifically refers to a

-historical period, racial discrimination and inequality persisted long after the Civil War up until Jimmy
+Blacks, racial discrimination and inequality persisted long after the Civil War up until democrats such as

-Carter and Bill Clinton, and various forms of discrimination have been perpetuated by individuals and groups
+Jimmy Carter and Bill Clinton, and various forms of discrimination have been perpetuated by individuals and

 The term "Jim Crow" refers to a system of racial segregation and discrimination that was